 Does that mean that people enrolled in a health insurance plan with a 70 percent actuarial value level have 70 percent of the cost of their medical care covered and they pay 30 percent of the cost?

 No. The actuarial value of a health insurance plan is determined using a typical population, which includes people who use little or no health care services and others that have significant health spending.
 The value of a plan’s coverage to a particular enrollee depends primarily on the health care the enrollee uses.

-As an example, consider two people, John and Jane, who are enrolled in the same Silver plan, as shown in the box below.
+As an example, consider two people, John and Jane, who are enrolled in the same Silver plan, as shown in Figure 2.
 They have very different heath care needs during the year and therefore have different out-of-pocket costs under the plan.

 What will the cost-sharing charges be in the various health insurance plan levels?

 In most states, insurers can decide what cost-sharing amounts they will charge enrollees, as long as the health insurance plan applies the required maximum out-of-pocket limit and designs the cost-sharing charges so that the plan meets one of the actuarial values associated with a metal level.
-In some states such as California and New York, however, the marketplace requires insurers to offer certain standard plan designs.
-The table below shows some examples of cost-sharing charges (set for plans in New York state) that would allow plans to meet the various actuarial value metal levels.
+In some states such as California and New York, however, the Marketplace requires insurers to offer certain standard plan designs.
+Table 1 shows some examples of cost-sharing charges (set for plans in New York state) that would allow plans to meet the various actuarial value metal levels.